-Graduated from Parsons The New School of Design.
-Worked as a web designer for a fashion marketing company in New York, where she was involved in the creation of websites for major brands and the management of fashion portal sites.
+A graduate of The New School Parsons School of Design and a web designer for a fashion marketing company in New York, she has created websites for major brands and managed many fashion portal sites.

-After returning to Japan, she founded her own web design company, Buplan Inc. in 2003.
-He has been involved in all aspects of corporate web marketing, including website production for a wide variety of industries, promotion planning, and proposals for the use of social media.
+After returning to Japan, she founded her web design company, Booplan Inc., in 2003.
+Ms. Koda has been involved in all aspects of corporate web marketing, including website production and design for various industries, promotion planning, and proposals for the use of social media.

-Since 2010, he has published a number of IT-related books, including "No Need for a Notebook: The Art of Organizing Information in the Age of Social Networks" (Kanki Publishing).
-His articles are serialized in the Yomiuri Shimbun's "Otemikomachi" and other publications.
-His most recent book is "Textbook of IoT Projects for Beginners" (Cross Media Publishing).
-He also founded BLUE FOR JAPAN, a non-profit organization, with volunteers after the Great East Japan Earthquake in 2011, and has been supporting children in orphanages across Japan while serving as a director of the NPO.
+Since 2010, Ms. Koda has published several IT-related books, including "No Need for a Notebook: The Art of Organizing Information in the Age of Social Networks" (Kanki Publishing).
+Her articles are serialized in the Yomiuri Shimbun's "Otemikomachi" and other publications.
+Her most recent book is "Textbook of IoT Projects for Beginners" (Cross Media Publishing).
+She also founded BLUE FOR JAPAN, a non-profit organization with volunteers after the Great East Japan Earthquake in 2011.
+She is a big advocate for giving back to the community by supporting children's orphanages across Japan while serving as a director of the NPO.

-In 2016, he established FUMIKODA Co.
-Ltd. in 2016, and became the creative director of the ethical smart bag brand FUMIKODA.
+In 2016, Ms. Koda established FUMIKODA Co.
+Ltd. in 2016, and became the creative director of the environmentally friendly and ethical smart bag brand FUMIKODA.